 To borrow a phrase from Luther, the Bible is “the manger in which the Word of God is laid.”
 While Lutherans recognize differences in the way the Bible should be studied and interpreted, it is accepted as the primary and authoritative witness to the church’s faith.
 Written and transcribed by many authors over a period of many centuries, the Bible bears remarkable testimony to the mighty acts of God in the lives of people and nations.
-In the Old Testament is found the story of God’s new covenant with all of creation in Jesus.
+In the Old Testament we hear the story of creation and God’s love and faithfulness to God’s people.

-The New Testament is the first-hand proclamation of those who lived through the events of Jesus’ life, death, and resurrection.
+The New Testament is the first-hand proclamation of those who lived through the events of Jesus’ life, teachings, death, and resurrection.
 As such, it is the authority for Christian faith and practice.
 The Bible is thus not a definitive record of history or science.
-Rather it is the record of the drama of God’s saving care for his creation throughout the course of history.
+Rather it is the record of God’s saving care for his creation throughout the course of history.

 What is the Church?

 The Christian church is made up of those who have been baptized and thus have received Christ as the Son of God and Savior of the world.
 Lutherans believe that they are a part of the community of faith that began with the gift of the Holy Spirit, God’s presence with his people, on the day of Pentecost.
 The church, regardless of the external form it takes, is the fellowship of those who have been restored to God by Christ.
 Indeed, to be called into fellowship with Christ is also to be called into fellowship with other believers.